mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 To expand spatiotemporal resolution beyond the capabilities of EPI alone, the main strategy has been parallel imaging acceleration (Griswold et al., 2002;
-Pruessmann et al., 1999), in combination with simultaneous multi-slice or 3D excitation (Breuer et al., 2006; Larkman et al., 2001; Poser et al., 2010;
-Setsompop et al., 2012).
-In terms of k-space coverage per unit time, the benefit of parallel imaging lies in expanding the cross section of what is effectively a tube of k-space covered along the readout trajectory (Pruessmann, 2006).
+Pruessmann et al., 1999; Sodickson and Manning, 1997), in combination with simultaneous multi-slice or 3D excitation (Breuer et al., 2006; Larkman et al., 2001; Poser et al., 2010; Setsompop et al., 2012).
+In terms of k-space coverage per unit time, the benefit of parallel imaging lies in expanding the cross section of the k-space neighborhood covered along the readout trajectory (Pruessmann, 2006), i.e., a band in 2D or tube in 3D.

-By focusing efforts on maximizing acquisition efficiency in this way, another key determinant of the speed of coverage was less emphasized, which is the average velocity along the trajectory, i.e., the average instantaneous gradient strength.
-On this count, EPI is wasteful because it includes many sharp turns that must be traversed at low speed because of limited gradient slew rate.
+However, another key determinant of acquisition efficiency or speed of coverage is average velocity along the trajectory, i.e., instantaneous gradient strength.
+On this count, EPI is wasteful because it includes many sharp turns traversed at low speed because of limited gradient slew rate.

-It has long been recognized, also in the context of fMRI (Barth et al., 1999;
-Glover, 2012; Noll et al., 1995), that substantially higher average k-space speed and thus acquisition efficiency is achieved with spiral trajectories, which avoid sharp turns by distributing curvature more evenly (Ahn et al., 1986;
+Substantially higher average k-space speed and thus acquisition efficiency for fMRI is achieved with spiral trajectories (Barth et al., 1999; Glover, 2012;
-Likes, 1981; Meyer et al., 1992).
-Typically, single-shot variants winding out of k-space center, e.g., on an Archimedean spiral, are prevalent (Glover, 1999;
-Meyer et al., 1992), but different acquisition schemes, such as spiral-in (Börnert et al., 2000) or combined in/out readouts (Glover and Law, 2001; Glover and Thomason, 2004) have been proposed.
-High resolution fMRI studies have occasionally employed spirals as well (Jung et al., 2013; Singh et al., 2018), albeit reducing acquisition efficiency in favor of robustness by acquiring k-space in multiple shots with shorter spiral readouts.
+Noll et al., 1995), which avoid sharp turns by distributing curvature more evenly (Ahn et al., 1986; Likes, 1981; Meyer et al., 1992).
+Typically, single-shot variants winding out of k-space center, e.g., on an Archimedean spiral, are prevalent (Glover, 1999; Meyer et al., 1992; Weiger et al., 2002), but different acquisition schemes, such as spiral-in (Börnert et al., 2000) or combined in/out readouts (Glover and Law, 2001; Glover and Thomason, 2004) have been proposed.
+High resolution fMRI studies have occasionally employed spirals as well (Jung et al., 2013; Singh et al., 2018), including first applications of laminar fMRI (Ress et al., 2007) and regionally optimized acquisitions, e.g., for the hippocampus (Preston et al., 2010) or superior colliculus (Katyal et al., 2010; Savjani et al., 2018).
+Common to these approaches is a reduction of acquisition efficiency in favor of robustness by acquiring k-space in multiple shots with shorter spiral readouts.

-However, routine use of spiral fMRI has not been established, due to the following three challenges (Block and Frahm, 2005; Börnert et al., 1999): First, spirals are sensitive to imperfect magnetic field dynamics (eddy currents and other gradient imperfections, as well as subject-induced field changes, e.g., via breathing) which lead to blurring and image distortions.
-Secondly, non-uniformity of the static B0 field, caused by varying susceptibility of the imaged tissues, likewise causes blurring.
+Despite these efforts, routine use of spiral fMRI has not been established, due to the following three challenges (Block and Frahm, 2005; Börnert et al., 1999):
+First, spirals are sensitive to imperfect magnetic field dynamics (drifts, eddy currents and other gradient imperfections) which lead to blurring and image distortions.
+Secondly, non-uniformity of the static B0 field, caused by varying susceptibility of the imaged tissues, likewise causes blurring (Bernstein et al., 2004, Chap.
+17).
 Finally, in combination with parallel imaging, spirals pose a somewhat greater reconstruction challenge than Cartesian trajectories (Pruessmann et al., 2001).

-Recently, these obstacles have been overcome (Engel et al., 2018b; Kasper et al., 2018; Wilm et al., 2017) by (1) employing an expanded signal model that accounts for the actual static and dynamic fields as well as coil sensitivity encoding (Wilm et al., 2011), and (2) the inversion of this model by an accompanying iterative image reconstruction (Barmet et al., 2005; Man et al., 1997; Pruessmann et al., 2001; Sutton et al., 2003).
-This approach enabled the use of very long spiral readouts (on the order of 50 ms at 7 Tesla), while maintaining competitive image quality and anatomical fidelity.
-In particular, such enhanced spiral acquisition efficiency was demonstrated by accomplishing T2\*-weighted images with an in-plane resolution of 0.8 mm in a single shot.
-Ultimately, these findings hold promise that spiral fMRI can now indeed profit from the theoretical advantages of enhanced acquisition efficiency to expand the spatiotemporal boundaries of fMRI.
+Recently, these obstacles have been overcome (Engel et al., 2018; Kasper et al., 2018; Wilm et al., 2017) by (1) employing an expanded signal model that incorporates coil sensitivity encoding as well as independently measured static and dynamic field imperfections (Wilm et al., 2011), and (2) the inversion of this model by an accompanying iterative image reconstruction (Barmet et al., 2005; Man et al., 1997; Pruessmann et al., 2001; Sutton et al., 2003).
+This approach enabled the use of long spiral readouts (on the order of 50 ms at 7 Tesla), while maintaining high image quality and anatomical fidelity.
+In particular, such enhanced spiral acquisition efficiency was demonstrated by accomplishing T2\*-weighted images with a nominal in-plane resolution of 0.8 mm in a single shot.
+Ultimately, these findings hold promise that spiral fMRI can now indeed profit from the theoretical benefits of enhanced acquisition efficiency to expand the spatiotemporal boundaries of fMRI.

 Based on these advances in expanded signal modeling and inversion, in this work, we explore the feasibility and utility of sub-millimeter single-shot spiral fMRI.
 Specifically, we first assess image quality and temporal stability of fMRI time series obtained with the expanded signal model and algebraic reconstruction.
-We further evaluate the resulting functional sensitivity, using an established visual quarter-field stimulation to elicit reference activation patterns and demonstrate spatial specificity and geometric consistency of the resulting activation at the level of the nominal resolution (0.8 mm).
+We further evaluate the resulting functional sensitivity and spatial specificity of reference activation patterns, elicited by an established visual quarter-field stimulation paradigm.

 Finally, we explore the versatility of the approach with a combined in/out spiral readout at a more typical resolution (1.5 mm).
 Here, two images per shot can be acquired, translating the high acquisition efficiency of the spiral into enhanced functional sensitivity by echo combination (Glover and Law, 2001;
 Glover and Thomason, 2004; Law and Glover, 2009).